Danforth Collegiate and Technical Institute: History

 Since Danforth's facilities can hold approximately 2000 pupils, the school is approaching capacity with around 1400 students at Danforth and another 250 students at Greenwood Secondary School(ESL) housed in the same building.
 The school became the subject of the Pupil Accommodation Review Committee set by the TDSB in November 2015.

-Following the closure of Scarborough's surviving technical school, Bendale Business and Technical Institute in June 2019, it is expected that Danforth will accept students residing in Scarborough whose pursuing careers in trade skills.

 The 2019 superhero film "Shazam!" was filmed partially around and within Danforth.
-Shots can be seen within the school halls, at its front entrance, and in the cafeteria (which was nicknamed "Rat City" by Danforth students).
+Shots can be seen within the school halls, at its front entrance, and in the cafeteria.

 Danforth held its centennial celebration on October 27 and October 28 of 2023.
 This marked the fall of 2023 as the school's 100th birthday and the 2023–2024 school year the 100th school year.

 Greenwood Secondary School

 In 2017, students from Greenwood Secondary School moved from 24 Mountjoy Avenue to its present location at 800 Greenwood Avenue but will retain their separate school identity.

 Events

 Danforth's Student Council a holds an annual Grade 9 Day, a fun filled day planned for the incoming grade 9's, at the beginning of the year.
 Grade 9 Day often consists of 9 stations, each hosted by one of the 9 Student Council members.

 Danforth Collegiate hosts a Winter Holiday Show and Market Place which usually occurs the week before the winter break.
 Danforth's different departments often make holiday presents to sell as a fundraiser.
 The Drama, Music and Dance department put on the Holiday Show.